JenniferR326/artist-site/README.md

-This is a website created for the singer SADE.
-Made with HTML and CSS.
+This is a static website for the singer Sade

-jenniferr326.github.io/musicianWebsite
+jenniferr326.github.io/artist-site